ChuanYuDev/computer_systems_a_programmer_perspective/labs/proxy_lab/proxy_lab.md

         1. Add error message, return original rc
         1. Application level, based on rc, do some actions

-    - If open_clientfd failed, send message back to client?
+    - If open_clientfd failed, send message back to client OK

+    - `request_line_t` struct type?

     - `proxy.c: main`
         - Is there any better method to handle error?